The Animal Adoption Center is dedicated to saving the lives of homeless animals through rescue, adoption, education and spay/neuter.

 PAWS of JH serves as a community resource to prevent pet homelessness, to protect pets from harm and suffering, and to promote responsible ownership.

-Assist pets and people through 9 programs: Vouchers for free spay and neuter; Repairs, renovations and upgrades for our local animal shelters; Financial assistance with vet bills; Free Mutt Mitts and stations; Good dog, healthy community education programs; Care for pets of domestic violence victims; Teen dog training program with the local shelter; Winter dog park; and Pet disaster planning.
+Assist pets and people through 8 programs: Vouchers for low cost spay and neuter; Repairs, renovations, staffing, and dog training for our local animal shelters; Financial assistance with vet bills; Free Mutt Mitts and stations; Humane education and outreach programs; Care for pets of domestic violence victims; Winter dog park; and Pet disaster planning.

 We exist to improve lives and make people feel better!
 We do this by registering and matching animal therapy teams to individual and community needs.

-TCPP partners with C BAR V Ranch, Children's Learning Center, Legacy Lodge, St. John's Medical Center, Senior Center of JH, Teton Behavior Therapy, Teton Literacy Center and Teton County Library to provide animal therapy to Teton County.
+TCPP partners with C BAR V Ranch, Children's Learning Center, Jackson Hole Community School, Legacy Lodge, St. John's Medical Center, Teton Behavior Therapy, Teton Literacy Center, Teton County Library, VOAD and several area preschools to provide animal therapy to Teton County.